Here is Portland-Lewiston Interurban (PLI) No. 10, Arbutus

 marked with an outline, each was cut along the outside of the

-line, prior to the next steps.
+line, before the next steps.
 PWM image

 Every step in making these sash segments is extremely